TUVIMEN/xenforo-scraper/README.md

 # xenforo-scraper

-A bash script for downloading xenforo forums in json.
+A bash script for scraping xenforo forums in json.

 ## Requirements